 ZED Commercial Technology Center

-The design for the proposed Commercial Technology Center (CTC) consists of a vast and functionally flexible hall between simple linear forms.
+The proposed Commercial Technology Center (CTC) design consists of a vast and functionally flexible hall between simple linear forms.
 This hall is populated with an unrelenting structural grid that allows for flexible space usage depending on need.
 Though enclosed at one end by the commercial office function, both ends of the structure are glazed and visually open, allowing the internal functions of the building to visually interact and demonstrate the interdependence of each function: office, education/training, research, idea incubation, and shipping logistics within the complete business continuum.